Automation Examples

 In this section:

-Registering a Network Director container and creating a cluster (HTTP): properties
+Registering a Network Director container and creating a cluster (HTTP): Properties

 The example below shows the contents of the properties file, nd_new_cluster.properties, used for this recipe.
 This example creates a cluster named cl1 and registers a Network Director container named eapNd to the new cluster.